-Summer goes fast and if you are hoping to make the most of each day this summer, we’ve got you covered.
-We have a list of great daily ideas to fill your days with fun all summer long.
+Summer goes by fast!
+If you are hoping to make the most of each day this summer, you’ll want to use our events calendar.
+We have a list of great daily ideas for fun all summer long.

-There is almost always something going on every day this summer, so it’s always a superb idea to check our Daily Calendar page, but here are some of our favorites that you can do almost any (if not every) day of the week.
+There is almost always something special going on every day this summer, but here are some of our favorites that you can do almost any (if not every) day of the week.

 Get creative at The Mud Room, by painting pottery pieces, wooden signs, fusing glass and more.